Vikaspogu/blog/content/blog/couchbase-ssl/index.md

 ![Couchbase UI](couchbase_OpenShift_ssl.png)

-At this point couchbase setup is done.
+At this point, we completed the couchbase setup.

 ### Application setup